davidtsadler/ebay-sdk-php/docs/guide/migration.rst

 Required configuration options enforced
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From version 1 the SDK enforces required configuration options by throwning a ``InvalidArgumentException`` during the construction of a service object.
+From version 1 onwards the SDK enforces required configuration options by throwning a ``InvalidArgumentException`` during the construction of a service object.

 .. code-block:: php